Authority: Executive Vice Chancellor and Provost

 10.4.1.5 House Officers are eligible for family and medical leave as outlined in the Family Medical Leave guidelines or as required by law.

 10.4.1.6 House Officers are not subject to or eligible for shared leave, community service leave, family illness leave, or other leave provisions applicable to EHRA employees unless stated otherwise in the regulation or as required by Federal or State law.

 11. OTHER PROVISIONS APPLICABLE TO HOUSE OFFICERS

-11.1 Except as otherwise addressed in this regulation, House Officers are governed by the same university policies and regulations that apply to permanent EPA or SPA employees, including but not limited to conflict of interest, research activities, research misconduct, intellectual property and technology transfer.
+11.1 Except as otherwise addressed in this regulation, House Officers are governed by the same university policies and regulations that apply to permanent EHRA or SHRA employees, including but not limited to conflict of interest, research activities, research misconduct, intellectual property and technology transfer.
 Information applicable to international House Officers can be found through NC State’s International Employment Office and the U.S. Citizenship and Immigration Services.